StuttgarterDotNet/contextual-encoders/README.md

 This package uses Poetry ([documentation](https://python-poetry.org/docs/)).

+## Installation
+The library can be installed with `pip`

+> pip install contextual-encoders

 ## What are contextual variables?
 Contextual variables are numerical or categorical variables, that underlie a certain context or relationship.
 Examples are the days of the week, that have a hidden graph structure: